chai-toronto/mcphases/README.md

 If you use the mcPHASES dataset in your research, please cite the original dataset publication available on [PhysioNet](https://physionet.org/content/mcphases/1.0.0/):

 **Lin, B., Li, J. Y., Kalani, K., Truong, K., & Mariakakis, A. (2025). mcPHASES: A Dataset of Physiological, Hormonal, and Self-reported Events and Symptoms for Menstrual Health Tracking with Wearables (version 1.0.0).
 PhysioNet.
 RRID:SCR_007345. https://doi.org/10.13026/zx6a-2c81**

+## Related Work

+The papers below offer additional perspectives on the two studies, including participants’ experiences with data collection, how those experiences influenced their sensemaking, and analyses of the collected data.
+Please note that the analyses below are based on all participants’ data.
+However, only a subset consented to data sharing for the mcPHASES dataset, therefore, results derived from the mcPHASES dataset may differ.

+**Lin, G., Le, M. N., Truong, K. N., & Mariakakis, A. (2025).
+The Cognitive Strategies Behind Multimodal Health Sensemaking: A Menstrual Health Tracking Case Study.
+Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies, 9(3), 1-27.**

+**Lin, G., Li, B., Li, J. Y., Zhao, C., Truong, K., & Mariakakis, A. (2024).
+Users' Perspectives on Multimodal Menstrual Tracking Using Consumer Health Devices.
+Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies, 8(3), 1-24.**

+**Lin, G., Li, J. Y., Christofferson, K., Patel, S. N., Truong, K. N., & Mariakakis, A. (2024).
+Understanding wrist skin temperature changes to hormone variations across the menstrual cycle. npj Women's Health, 2(1), 35.**

+**Lin, G., Siddiqui, R., Lin, Z., Blodgett, J. M., Patel, S. N., Truong, K. N., & Mariakakis, A. (2023).
+Blood glucose variance measured by continuous glucose monitors across the menstrual cycle. npj Digital Medicine, 6(1), 140.**